The audit infrastructure for

 Regulatory framework

-If the market has a single capable supplier for that activity and date, a single bid is perfectly certifiable.
-In many cases it is more defensible before the tax authority than three quotes from a market of two hundred where only three were contacted.
+If the market has a single capable supplier for that activity and date, a single bid is perfectly substantiable.
+For the AEAT, the SFO or the IRS, it is more defensible than three quotes from a market of two hundred where only three were contacted.

-If the market responds with twenty bids, the report includes a full benchmark.
-In both cases, the process is beyond reproach.
-The NISR 4400 report stands firm.
-That is what distinguishes an audited production from one that is not.
+If the market responds with twenty bids, the Procurement File includes a full benchmark.
+In both cases, the process is documented with eIDAS Article 25.2 evidentiary value.
+That is what distinguishes an auditable production from one that is not.

 3 or more bids received

-Certified process + full market benchmark (minimum / average / maximum).
-The NISR 4400 report is complete.
+Market contacted at 100% + full benchmark (minimum / average / maximum).
+The Procurement File constitutes full support for the NISR 4400 report the ROAC-registered auditor issues.

 1 or 2 bids — 100% of market was contacted

-Certified process + documented note of limited market.
+Market contacted at 100% + documented note of limited market.
 The available reference price is recorded.
-The NISR 4400 report stands firm.
+Solid support for the NISR 4400 report — more defensible than a restricted process in a broad market.

 Zero bids received

 A minimum of three bids is a convention that does not reflect the reality of the film and TV market, where many specialised services have a single qualified supplier in a region for a specific date.
 Requiring three where there is only one does not improve the process — it distorts it.
-Visualnet's NISR 4400 report certifies verifiable facts: how many suppliers are in the market and how many received the request.
+The Procurement File that Visualnet signs documents verifiable facts: how many suppliers are in the market for that activity and date, and how many received the request.
+On that factual basis, the ROAC-registered auditor executes their procedures.

 When each request for proposals is published, the system records the number of suppliers notified at that moment.
-The directory of 130,000+ companies classified by activity and geography automatically verifies that those notified equal 100% of those eligible.
-Coverage is not declared — it is mathematically irrefutable.
+The directory of 98,000+ verified Film & TV companies and 139,000+ activity records allows verification that those notified equal 100% of the eligible market.
+Coverage is not declared — it is mathematically verifiable, which reduces the scope of the auditor's fieldwork.

 An award with one bid from a single-supplier market, correctly documented, is more robust before any regulatory body than three quotes from a market of two hundred where only three were consulted.
 Tax authorities do not ask for a minimum number of bids — they ask for evidence that the price is a real market price.
 That is exactly what Visualnet documents.